1UPTEKBEN/BGIS/README.md

 # Ben's Gun Inventory Software

 ## Overview
 Ben's Gun Inventory Software is a Python-based application designed for Australian firearm owners.
 The software allows users to manage and track their gun inventory, licenses, ammunition stock, firearm categories, and more.
-It's a user-friendly tool to ensure compliance with Australian firearm laws and regulations.
+It's a user-friendly tool.

 ## Features
 - **License Management**: Easily add and track firearm licenses.